pushkin-consortium/pushkin/docs/about/about-pushkin.md

 # About Pushkin

 Pushkin is an open-source project created by [Joshua Hartshorne](https://www.bc.edu/bc-web/schools/mcas/departments/psychology/people/faculty-directory/joshua-hartshorne.html).
+The goal of the Pushkin project is to help researchers efficiently create and maintain an online laboratory.
+These websites typically take — and Pushkin primarily supports — a citizen-science approach to participant recruitment, in which strategies such as gamification and virality motivate participation.
+As such, Pushkin aims to include everything researchers need for their online labs, including (but not limited to) customizable website and experiment templates, streamlined site deployment, and database tools.
+With Pushkin, researchers can focus more on experiment design and less on the intricacies of modern web development.

 ## Citation